-For Selle Italia, they pride themselves at having a forward-looking attitude.
+For Selle Italia, they pride themselves on having a forward-looking attitude.
 The new Turbomatic’s shape is familiar enough, but the shell and rails bear little resemblance to the 350gr+ boat anchor of old.

-p>As the sales of “relieved” saddles (with a cutout to reduce pressure on your taint) edge out the solid saddles in this class, Selle Italia is saavy enough to simultaneously introduce a “Gel Flow” version, seen below.
+As the sales of “relieved” saddles (with a cutout to reduce pressure on your taint) edge out the solid saddles in this class, Selle Italia is savvy enough to simultaneously introduce a “Gel Flow” version, seen below.